dmitru/Springs/README.md

-Springs
+Problem
 =======

-Using numerical linear methods to find the equilibrium state of the system of bodies joined with springs.
+Find and visualize the equilibrium state of a physical system: masses in a plane joined with springs.

 Input
 =====